-The Starter will brief the competitor as to the official direction of flight, or official wind direction for Free Programs, as a final reminder.
+The Starter will brief the competitor as to the official wind direction, as a final reminder.
 Only after receiving take-off clearance from the Starter or Runway Flagman will the competitor depart for the competition area.

-Failure of the competitor to observe proper starting procedures or to comply with the Starter's instructions subjects the competitor to possible disqualification.

-- (a) If a competitor misses his starting position according to the category's order of flight, that competitor will be assessed penalty points according to the schedule given in 4.6.1(a)(2), and will be assigned a new starting position by the Chief Judge. - (b) The Contest Jury has the right to remove penalty points if missing order of flight was due to conditions outside the competitor's control.
+- (a) Failure of the competitor to observe proper starting procedures or to comply with the Starter's instructions subjects the competitor to possible disqualification. - (b) If a competitor misses his starting position according to the category's order of flight, that competitor will be assessed penalty points according to the schedule given in 4.6.1(a)(2), and will be assigned a new starting position by the Chief Judge. - (c) The Contest Jury has the right to remove penalty points if missing order of flight was due to conditions outside the competitor's control.
 This would be determined at a Contest Jury hearing convened for the purpose of reviewing a protest over any such penalty points imposed.